nancysunnieli/CMSC-12200-Final-Project/README.md

 - Have meeting about this, and discuss how best to proceed in creating database (what characteristics will the tables have?
 How will we be representing the data?)
+- Begin building database

-Week 6-7
+Week 6
-- Clean data (for one school)
+- Create algorithm to clean data (for one school)
 - Create corpus of insignificant/repetitive words (from one school, limited data)
 - Set up database for one school
 - Get database working for one school, so that the method can be applied to the rest of the data
 - Clean remaining data and add to database
+- THE DATABASE SHOULD BE FINISHED AT THE END OF WEEK 6

-Week 8-9
+Week 7-8
 - Each team member works on their designated task separately
 - Then, we will integrate all the programs so that it runs cohesively
-- Design basic Python UI
-- If all other tasks are completed, optionally create simple website interface that will output images (word clouds and graphs)